hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 ---
-description: Hyperledger Besu authentication and Authorization for JSON-RPC
+description: Hyperledger Besu authentication and authorization for JSON-RPC
 ---

 # Authentication and authorization for JSON-RPC